-Bonus tip: According to the American Occupational Therapy Association, a child’s backpack should weigh no more than about 10% of their body weight.
+Bonus tip: A child’s backpack should weigh no more than about 10% of their body weight.
 This means that your 65-pound 3rd grader should have a pack right around 6 pounds.
 Anything more than that could cause back and nerve damage.

 Tip 3: Build in recovery time

 The first few weeks back at school can be exhausting for you and your child!
 Try to adjust your evening routine to allow for more relaxed activities with low demands.
 Relaxation can look different for every child, so let them guide what the evening looks like.
 Some of our kids can be overwhelmed by the chaos of the classroom and may need low-stimuli activities such as reading a book together, “I Spy” activities, coloring, free play, and hey, maybe even a little extra screen time!
 Some of our other kids have a hard time sitting still all day and need a chance to wiggle!
 Try dancing to fun music, going on bike rides, taking walks, jumping rope, doing animal walks, and using couch cushions for a “don’t touch the lava” activity.